Constructive Decision Theory: Conclusion

-\item By viewing choices as \emph{syntactic} objects, our approach allows us to consider DMs that associate different meanings to the same object of choice.
+Second, by viewing choices as \emph{syntactic} objects, our approach allows us to consider DMs who associate different meanings to the same object of choice.
 Moreover, that meaning can depend on the DM's theory of the world.
-A DM might have a theory that does not recognize equivalences between tests, and thus choices, that may be obvious to others.
+A DM might have a theory that does not recognize equivalences between certain tests, and thus choices, that may be obvious to others.
 This potential difference between a DM's theory of the world and an experimenter's view of the world provides an explanation for framing effects, while still allowing us to view a DM as an expected utility maximizer.
 Moreover, since a DM's theory may not contain all of standard propositional logic, we can model resource-bounded DMs who cannot discern all the logical consequences of their choices.
-The existence of an SEU representation and the presence of framing effects are independent issues once one is free to choose a state space.
-We have modeled framing as a semantic issue, and it appears in the relationship between states of the world and statements about the world in the DMs language.
-This refutes the unwritten but oft voiced implication that in the presence of extensionality failures, decision theory is irrelevant.
+The existence of an SEU representation and the presence of framing effects are independent once one is free to choose a state space.